-Even though I was high on ecstasy, I should have known the jig was up.
-And even though I subconsciously wanted to stop living a lie, it wasn’t right then.
-I was too hungry from an adrenalized day of risk taking and partying.
+Even though high on ecstasy, I should have known the jig was up.
+And even though I subconsciously wanted to stop living a lie, not right then.
+An adrenalized day of risk taking and partying left me hungry.
 I’d forgotten to eat.
-I slid my key card through the lock thinking only about devouring the barbeque on a to-go plate of barbeque in one hand, opening my hotel room with the other.
-With the swing of the door, hunger became the least of my problems.
+I slid my key card through the lock thinking only about devouring the barbeque on a to-go plate of barbeque.
+With the swing of a door, hunger became the least of my problems.

-Four uniformed cops seized me and introduced my face to the nearest bed and yanked my hands back to cuff me.
-My wrists burned from breaking skin, but I felt lucky anyway.
+Four uniformed cops seized me and introduced my face to the nearest bed.
+My wrists burned from breaking skin as the handcuffed me, but I felt lucky anyway.
 If I must be subdued by burly officers of the law, a pillow top mattress in a luxury hotel room was a pleasant place for the indignity.
-I cooperated with the buzz kills in blue, avoiding a tazer shock and earning a loosening of my cuffs.
+I cooperated with the buzz-kills in blue, avoiding a tazer shock and earning a loosening of my cuffs.

-I felt immense relief, of all emotions, bordering on gratitude.
-What awaited me was certain to be awful, but at least the stress of living the lie of illicit gains would ease.
+I felt immense relief, bordering on gratitude.
+What awaited me was certain to be awful, but at least the stress of living the lie would ease.
 Perhaps my failed life plan could be corrected.

-The Asheville cops that subdued me were dismissed by John Thornmartin, a plainclothes North Carolina Alcohol Law Enforcement officer, and his sidekick.
+The Asheville cops that subdued me were dismissed by John Thornmartin, a plainclothes North Carolina Alcohol Law Enforcement officer.
 “Sorry y’all had to wait around all night, fellas,” he said as they left.

 This pleased me.
-Better the police idling in my room for six hours than harassing my Widespread Panic concert-going brethren as they frolicked about the town.
-I’d “taken one for the team” by accident.
+Better the police idle in my room for six hours than harass my Widespread Panic concert-going brethren, partying hard around town.
+I’d taken one for the team by accident.

 Officer Thornmartin proved genial; a credit to law enforcement.
 “I’m starving,” I told him.
 “Who knows when I’ll be able to eat again?”